-- When the Run sequence is initiated, the boiler with the least amount of runtime will fire. - If the heating demand increases so that the firing rate of that first boiler rises to your boiler configurations Base Load Value (see Figure 40 or Figure 42), the next boiler in the sequence will start up and begin firing at 20 to 35% fan speed (depending on your configuration).
+- When the Run sequence is initiated, the boiler with the least amount of runtime will fire. - If the heating demand increases so that the firing rate of that first boiler rises to your boiler configurations Base Load Value (see Figure 41 or Figure 43), the next boiler in the sequence will start up and begin firing at 20 to 35% fan speed (depending on your configuration).
 After this, the entire configuration of boilers will modulate up or down together, in reaction to the changes in demand.

-Figure 40.
+Figure 41.
 Lead Lag Operation, 2 boilers.

-Figure 41.
+Figure 42.
 "Lead Lag" Operation in a System with Eight Boilers.
 Note: The Displays on Boilers 2 through 8 will display information pertaining only to that specific boiler.

-Low demand - The first boiler in sequence fires at less than 65% Demand increases - Once the first boiler reaches 65%, the second boiler switches on, and both modulate together between 20% and 65% (this can be adjusted up to 20% and 85%).
+Low demand - The first boiler in sequence fires at less than 65% 1 2 3 4 5 6 7 8 Demand increases - Once the first boiler reaches 65%, the second boiler switches on, and both modulate together between 20% and 65% (this can be adjust sted up to 20% and 85 %).
 Demand increases - Once the first two boilers reach 65%, the third boiler switches on, and all boilers modulate together between 20% and 65%.
-This continues as demand increases.
+The his continues as demand increases.
 Nearing max. demand - The last boiler becomes active.
-Once all boilers reach 65%, all are allowed to go over 65% The Lead/Lag controller will change the firing order of the burners, based on the run time of each burner.
+Once all boilers reach 65%, all are allowed to go over 65% The Lead/Lag controller will change the firing order of The Lead/Lag controller will change the firing order of the burners, based on the run time of each burner.

-Number of boil- ers installed Base load value

 1 NA

 2 65%

 3 50%

 4 35%

 5 35%

 6 35%

 7 35%

 8 35%

-Figure 43.
+Figure 44.
 Base Load Settings